-Now I want to address another longstanding argument and that is whether or not there were three separate "Flathead House" locations.
-Yes in our opinion there were.
-And we believe the facts support that.
+As previously noted, I want to address the longstanding argument about whether or not there were three separate "Flathead House" locations.
+In our opinion, the answer is YES!

-Here is how we arrived at that conclusion after locating a map that was what we considered to be the final piece of that puzzle.
-After 1821, three Flathead Posts belonged to the HBC-but only one was actually in operation at any given time between the years 1821 and 1871.
+We believe the facts support that conclusion, and here is how we got there after locating a map that was what we considered to be the final piece of that puzzle.
+After 1821, three Flathead Posts belonged to the HBC.
+However, at any given time between the years 1821 and 1871, only one was actually in operation.

 As a result Flathead House was relocated about ten miles upriver so that beaver hunters coming from the east by way of the Horse Plains did not have to cross Bad Rock using the trail shown in this photo.
 There is no doubt it presented a challenging impediment to travelers, especially old people, children and horses.
-The toe of the nearly impassable, solid-rock, outcrop dropped straight off into the river until construction of the Northern Pacific Rail Road was underway and the base of it was blasted away to allow the track to be laid on level ground.
+The toe of the nearly impassable, solid-rock, outcrop dropped straight off into the river until construction of the Northern Pacific Railroad was underway and the base was blasted away to allow the track to be laid on level ground.
 The tracks can be clearly seen in this photo.

-Father Pierre-Jean De Smet-a Blackrobe-while working among the Flatheads and other regional tribes, noted that on November 3, 1841, when traveling along the Saleesh Road to the Buffalo, his party had to cross Bad Rock.
+Father Pierre-Jean De Smet, a Blackrobe, working among the Flatheads and other regional tribes, noted in his journal that on November 3, 1841, when traveling along the Saleesh Road to the Buffalo, his party had to cross Bad Rock.

 Courtesy of Gonzaga University

-This is an exact description of his crossing experience, one of the best available, copied directly from De Smets Letters and Sketches, 1841-1842, published in Philadelphia in 1843:
+This is his description of that experience, one of the best available, copied directly from De Smet's Letters and Sketches, 1841–1842, published in Philadelphia in 1843: